VidyasagarYadav499/custom-terminal-guide/README.md

 winget install --id Starship.Starship
 ```

 If the above command does not work then we have to download the MSI-installers from the [**release section**](https://github.com/starship/starship/releases/tag/v1.20.1) of Starship's Github repository.
-Make sure to download the correct installer based on your CPU's Instruction Set Architecture (ISA), if you have a `x86_64` system download the installer that may look like this 👇.
+Make sure to download the correct installer based on your CPU's Instruction Set Architecture (ISA), if you have a `x86_64` system with Windows OS, download the installer that may look like this 👇

 >
 > starship-x86_64-pc-windows-msvc.msi
 >

-#### **Linux**
+#### **Linux OS**

 To install Starship, run the following command in your terminal :